What is business email compromise (BEC)?

 Next, scammers start researching the target organization and its activities to determine the employees who will receive the phishing emails, and the identities of the senders the scammers will spoof (impersonate).

-BEC scams typically target mid-level employees—e.g., finance department or human resource (HR) managers—who have authority to issue payments or have access sensitive data, and who are inclined to comply with a request to do either from a senior manager or executive.
-Some BEC attacks may target new employees who may have little or no security awareness training and limited understanding of proper payment or data sharing procedures and approvals.
+BEC scams typically target mid-level employees—e.g., finance department or human resource (HR) managers—who have authority to issue payments or who have access to sensitive data, and who are inclined to comply with such requests from a senior manager or executive.
+Some BEC attacks may target new employees who may have little or no security awareness training and limited understanding of proper payment or data-sharing procedures and approvals.

 Many scammers use the same lead-generation tools that legitimate marketing and sales professionals use—LinkedIn and other social media networks, business and industry news sources, prospecting and list-building software—to find potential employee targets and matching sender identities.